hydradatabase/docs/guides/migrate-from-redshift.md

 ### Simplifications
 In this guide, we use a dataset which has been simplified.
 There are no foreign keys or other constraints (because Redshift doesn't use them).
 There is also no security model present.
 A production database will need to those address these concerns during migration.
 The tools chosen for this are meant to be accessible to any level of user.
-This document only uses a text editor of your choice, DBeaver and the Redshift console to accomplish the migration.
-And that is by design.
-Command line tools, purpose build migration tools, or migration code examples in Python and Spark are very helpful for these migrations but for simplicity and clarity they are not needed here.
+This document only uses a text editor of your choice, DBeaver, and the Redshift console to accomplish the migration.
+Command-line tools, purpose-built migration tools, or migration code in Python and Spark can be very helpful for migrating production databases.
+We suggest you familiarize yourself with these options before migrating.

 ## Setup